A natural at-home treatment to calm your overactive mind…

 Every one of us get a little stressed or anxious at times.
 Trips to the dentist, having a baby, heavy workloads, unexpected surgery, family problems - so many things in our daily lives can cause anything from simple butterflies in our stomach to a surge of unease and worry.
 This is a normal human response to uncertainty, and no cause for concern.

 Anxiety only becomes a problem when it extends beyond logical worry in an irrational and uncontrollable way.
+So just what does anxiety feel like?
 Situations that should pose little or no danger at all suddenly seem life-threatening or extremely distressing.
-Panic attacks and a constant sense of dread about minor concerns are common and start to affect your everyday activities and life.
+Panic attacks, feeling like you're losing control and a constant sense of dread about minor concerns are common and start to affect your everyday activities and life.

 Needless to say, with your mind always running at a hundred miles per hour, you feel constantly stressed out, frazzled and on edge - and struggle to get a good night's sleep.
 When symptoms are this severe and feelings of anxiety last for weeks or months, you may have an anxiety disorder.

 You are not alone.
 Anxiety disorders are now the most common mental health issue in the U.S. Every year, anxiety affects around 40 million adults, nearly 1 in 5 of the population, with women being 60% more likely than men to experience an anxiety disorder over their lifetime.
-And it looks like it could be on the rise.
+And it continues to rise.
+A study found that anxiety spiked by 25.6% in the pandemic’s first year, with no signs of abating.

 Increasingly, many sufferers have been turning to prescription drugs for help.
-According to the National Institute on Drug Abuse, the number of adults who filled a prescription for benzodiazepines (like Xanax, Valium and Ativan) increased from 8.1 million in 1996 to 13.5 million in 2013.
+According to the National Institute on Drug Abuse, the number of adults who filled a prescription for benzodiazepines (like Xanax, Valium and Ativan) increased from 8.1 million to 13.5 million over a 17 year period.
 In that time, the number of benzodiazepine prescriptions more than tripled.

 But, like many others, this medication comes with a host of serious side effects, some of which, like its highly addictive properties, can be dangerous.